bhavinnattar1990/GifApplication/README.md

 # GifApplication
-Get Trending gif from Api, save/delete as favourite.
+Get Trending gif from Api, save/delete as favourite and search your gifs.